-Did you know that global CO2 emissions could be reduced by 31% if builders used wood instead of steel and concrete?
+Did you know that global CO2 emissions could be dramatically reduced if builders used wood instead of steel and concrete?

-Our timber superstructure, the Facit Chassis™, is digitally manufactured from high quality, FSC timber and engineered to meet the highest structural standards.
-It is robust, solid and requires zero maintenance.
-Timber stores carbon so, as a construction material, it reduces the carbon footprint of the build and the home itself becomes a carbon sink.
+Our timber superstructure, the Facit Chassis™, is digitally manufactured from high quality plywood, which is sustainably grown and FSC certified.
+Timber stores carbon so, when used as a construction material, it reduces the carbon footprint of the build and the home itself becomes a carbon sink.

-Depending on the quantity, concrete and steel can have a beneficial impact.
-We get the most out of these materials when we do use them.
-For example, our super-insulated raft foundation has a thin 100mm concrete slab which works as the structure and thermal mass as well as containing the underfloor heating system.
-Another material might require much larger quantities and carry more risk.
+We get the most out of concrete and steel when we do use them.
+For example, our super-insulated raft foundation has a slim 100mm reinforced concrete slab which works as the structure and thermal mass, as well as containing the underfloor heating system.

 High performance envelope